Dong Biwu: People's Republic of China

 After the founding of the People's Republic of China, Dong served as the Director of the Finance and Economic Committee of the Government Council.
 In 1954, he was appointed President of the Supreme People's Court.
 With previous experience in international diplomacy from his visit to the United States in 1945, Dong was chosen to lead a delegation to Eastern Europe and the Soviet Union in 1958, keeping him away from Beijing for two months.
 In his absence, the work of the Supreme People's Court over the last previous years was reviewed by a group headed by Peng Zhen.
 On his return, Dong was presented with the shortcomings revealed by the scrutiny, for which he accepted responsibility at a special judicial conference.

 In early 1959, Dong was named Vice President of China in a joint appointment with Soong Ching-ling, a post he held until his death.
 Later the same year, Dong defended Peng Dehuai from criticism at the Lushan Conference, yet still managed to stay in favor with Mao, unlike others who stood up for the reproached general.
 In a similar manner, Dong would later remain unaffected by the political turmoil of the Cultural Revolution, despite coming from a relatively privileged background.
 Instead, he rose in prominence and public visibility during these tumultuous years, taking over many of the diplomatic and ceremonial responsibilities previously held by the purged Liu Shaoqi.
-Historians have attributed this curious fact not to any cunning political maneuvering, but to Dong's special relationship with Mao and their always getting along well, ever since their first meeting at the founding of the Communist Party in 1921.
+Historians have attributed this curious fact not to any cunning political maneuvering but simply to Dong's special relationship with Mao since their first meeting at the founding of the Communist Party in 1921.

 In the power vacuum that appeared after the fall of Lin Biao, Dong became Acting President of China, serving in that capacity from February 1972 to January 1975.
 At that point, the office of president was abolished and the Chairman of the Standing Committee of the National People's Congress - then Zhu De - became the formal head of state.
 Dong was, in turn, elected Vice Chairman of the Standing Committee of the People's National Congress.

 Dong died in Beijing on 2 April 1975, at the age of 89.
 In his official obituary, he is described as "one of the founders of the Communist Party of China, a great Marxist, an outstanding proletarian revolutionary, a founding father of the People's Republic of China," and "a founder of China's socialist legal system."

 In 1991, a statue of Dong was erected in one of Wuhan's central squares, Hongshan Guangchang.
 The Hubei Provincial Museum houses a collection of Dong's personal items.